What is Opiate Addiction?

 There are many treatment options to choose from, but research suggests the most effective form of treatment for Opiate addiction is inpatient detox followed by inpatient rehab.
 Inpatient rehab centers have specialized programs for individuals suffering from this type of substance use disorder.
 These programs help patients dig deep within themselves to uncover the root cause of their drug use.
 Knowing what caused patients to use drugs or alcohol in the first place will help prevent future triggers while in recovery.

-Opiate Addiction is a chronic disease that can cause major health, social, and economic problems that should not be taken lightly.
+Opiate Addiction is a chronic disease that can cause significant health, social, and economic problems that should not be taken lightly.
 We Level Up Washington can provide you, or someone you love, the tools to recover from opiate addiction with professional and safe treatment.
 Feel free to call us to speak with one of our counselors.
 We can inform you about this condition by giving you relevant information.
 Opiate addiction treatment centers have specialists to know what you are going through.
-Please know, when contacting We Level Up Washington center, each call is private and confidential.
+Each call is private and confidential when contacting We Level Up Washington Center.